itchonib/shortener/README.md

 REDIS_PORT=6379
 ```
 3. Checkout into the feature branch with `git checkout feature/add-redis-cache`
+4. Once in the branch, please run `npm i` again to install redis and utils.
-4. Once in the branch please run `npm run dev`.
+5. Once in the branch please run `npm run dev`.
-5. Once you are done with the app, do not forget to run `brew services stop redis` to turn off the redis server.
+6. Once you are done with the app, do not forget to run `brew services stop redis` to turn off the redis server.